Closing prices for crude oil, gold and other commodities - KVIA

 The Associated Press

-Wholesale gasoline for August delivery rose 4 cents to $3.31 a gallon.
-August heating oil fell 3 cents to $3.63 a gallon.
-August natural gas fell 21 cents to $7.26 per 1,000 cubic feet.
+Wholesale gasoline for August delivery fell 3 cents to $3.28 a gallon.
+August heating oil fell 2 cents to $3.60 a gallon.
+August natural gas rose 74 cents to $8.01 per 1,000 cubic feet.